Uranium Enery Corp Green Logo

 Compensation Committee

-Vincent Della Volpe, Chairman
+Vincent Della Volpe, Chairperson

 Gloria Ballesta, Member